lornix/linuxasmtools/README.md

 The easiest way to get started is to install the complete package (AsmTools).
 To read the documentation install AsmRef and execute it in a terminal.
-If sudo isn't available use "su".

    cd AsmRef
-   sudo make install
+   make install
    asmref